gplynch619/website/index.md

 ## About Me

-Hi!
 I am a student research aide in the Cosmological Physics and Advanced Computing group at [Argonne National Laboratory (ANL)](https://www.anl.gov), where I use cosmological simulations to study structure formation in the universe.
 I am also a member of [LSST-DESC](https://lsst-desc.org), where I help validate mock galaxy catalogs.

 I recently graduated from the University of Chicago with a B.A. in physics and in mathematics.
 While there, I also studied black holes and quantum information.